Make Your Own Stackable Sound Blocks!

 And this is how I ended up with a nice big pile of Gerber baby food containers.
 The lids snap on nicely and they are designed to stack on top of each other on the shelf, so they fit together well.
 But what can I do with these?

 How about making Stackable Sound Blocks?
-I was on Amazon and saw these Sound Blocks for about $30.
+I was on Amazon and saw these Sound Blocks.
 What if I did something similar but used my old baby food containers and materials from around the house?

 The result was a set of fun blocks that make different sounds and easily stack on top of each other.
 Here’s how to do it: